Additional introductory material on homomorphic encryption can be found on the Homomorphic Encryption Wikipedia page.

 The yearly iDASH competition challenges the research community to push the limits and extend homomorphic encryption to new use-cases in the field of genome privacy.

 The security of the most practical homomorphic encryption schemes is based on the Ring-Learning With Errors (RLWE) problem, which is a hard mathematical problem related to high-dimensional lattices.
 Namely, the security assumption of these encryption schemes states that if the scheme can be broken efficiently, then the RLWE problem can be solved efficiently.
 A long line of peer-reviewed research confirming the hardness of the RLWE problem gives us confidence that these schemes are indeed at least as secure as any standardized encryption scheme.

-There are several reasons why we think this is the right time to standardize homomorphic encryption.
+There are several reasons why this is the right time to standardize homomorphic encryption.